 Hyacinth macaws are a brilliant, bold blue, with bright yellow surrounding their eyes and beak.
 They can be found in South America, specifically in parts of Brazil, eastern Bolivia and northeastern Paraguay.
 Unlike most parrots that live in tropical rain forest habitats, hyacinth macaws prefer lightly forested areas such as palm swamps and flooded grasslands.
 Here, they can find nuts from native palms to eat, as well as fruits and vegetables.
 Their beaks are strong enough to crack coconuts!

-Filius, Shedd’s resident hyacinth macaw named after a blue variety of pepper, is an engagement animal, which means he lives behind the scenes and will occasionally greet guests, participate in school field trips and visit other educational programs for people to learn about the importance of his species.
+Acuri, Shedd’s resident hyacinth macaw, is an engagement animal, which means he lives behind the scenes and will occasionally greet guests, participate in school field trips and visit other educational programs for people to learn about the importance of his species.

 Violet: Geryi’s Violet Line Piranha (Serrasalmus geryi)